PyDataLondon/pydatalondon.github.io/submit-a-talk/index.md

 ## Speaking at PyData London Conferences

 Request for proposal will open about 3 months before the conference.
-Our [next conference](http://pydata.org/london2016/) will take place 6-8 May, 2016 at the Bloomberg office in central London.
+Our [next conference](http://pydata.org/london2016/) will take place in 2017 - watch this space!

-The [Call for Proposals](http://pydata.org/london2016/cfp/) is now open!